angeljayakumar/world-happiness-analytics/app_README.md

 ### Model Performance and Selection

-We trained two models to predict the Happiness Score based on features like Economy, Family, and Health:
+We train two models to predict the Happiness Score based on features like Economy, Family, and Health:

 - **Linear Regression Model**